-As mentioned above, the main goal of a reverse mortgage is to help seniors stay in their homes they are comfortable in.
+As mentioned above, the main goal of a reverse mortgage is to help seniors stay in their homes.
 The terms of the loan require that certain responsibilities are met to avoid foreclosure, and as long as you follow those terms, you may live in your home and receive the funds from your equity without paying a monthly mortgage payment.
-Borrowers do remain responsible for paying property taxes, homeowner’s insurance, and for home maintenance
+Borrowers do remain responsible for paying property taxes, homeowner’s insurance, and for home maintenance.

 Pro: You remain the owner and keep the title.

 One common misconception about reverse mortgages is that borrowers are selling their home to the lender.
 This is simply not true.
 Reverse mortgage borrowers continue to own the home and retain title to the property, subject to a lien as with most other mortgage loans.
 However, in the event that the aforementioned loan obligations are not met, then the home may go into foreclosure, just as it would with any type of mortgage.

 Pro: You are protected from owing more than the value of the home when sold at loan maturity.

 Due to the federal insurance protection offered by the FHA, you do not have to pay more than the value of the home when it is sold, even if your loan balance surpasses your home’s value.
 This is important because it eliminates the worry that you or your heirs may be left with additional debt from the reverse mortgage after the home is sold.

 Pro: The loan is non-recourse, so all your other assets are protected.

 Since a HECM reverse mortgage is a non-recourse loan and it is secured by placing a lien on your home, you are protected from having any of your other assets taken as repayment for the loan.
 The home is the only asset that a lender may utilize in order to pay the loan back; anything else is off-limits.

 Pro: Government regulations allow you to make informed decisions and protect you from default.